 - A current unencumbered RN license.

 - Admission test scores are not required (GRE, MAT).

 - International student applicants must see the International Student Applicants section of this catalog for other application and enrollment requirements.

 Admission Requirements for the MSN in Population Health with a Concentration in Emergency Management

-To be considered for Conditional Admission for the MSN, applicants must meet all of the above requirements with the following exception: Overall GPA of 2.50 or higher on a 4.00 scale (cumulative or last 64 credit hours).
+Conditional Admission for the MSN, applicants must meet all of the above requirements with the following exception: Overall undergraduate GPA of 2.50 or higher on a 4.00 scale (cumulative or last 64 credit hours).